bcgov/citz-dss-dbumt/backend/README.md

 ## Usage

 Run the application locally (use command above for development mode).
 The console will display a note similar to `Server started.
-API listening on port: <PORT>` if the server is running correctly.
+API listening on port: <BACKEND_PORT>` if the server is running correctly.
 The server will also attempt to connect to MongoDB running in a Docker container.
 The console will print `Connected to MongoDB` and `Open connection to MongoDB` if the connection is established.
 - To test the health endpoint send a `GET` request to `http://localhost:<PORT>/health`.
 - The serrver should return a `200 OK` status.